LabV-io/labv-sftp-transfer/README.md

 - Authentication is based on an SSH private key.
 - Either `knownHostsPath` or `trustedHostPublicKey` must be provided.
-- `trustedHostPublicKey` must be provided in the full OpenSSH format, e.g. `ssh-rsa AAAAB3...`.
+- `trustedHostPublicKey` can be in full OpenSSH format (`ssh-ed25519 AAAA...`) or just the base64 key payload.

 ---